Cachan

 Cachan ([kaʃɑ̃]) is a commune in the southern suburbs of Paris, France.
 It is located 6.7 km from the center of Paris.

-The prestigious École normale supérieure Paris-Saclay and École Spéciale des Travaux Publics are located there.
+The prestigious École Spéciale des Travaux Publics is located there.

 Name

 During the Middle Ages, Cachan was referred to in Medieval Latin texts as Caticantum, later corrupted into Cachentum, Cachant, and then Cachan.
 Some understand Caticantum as meaning "singing of the cat", "mewing of the cat", but this is not certain.
 Some others see a connection with the verb "to hunt" (captiare in Vulgar Latin, chacier in Old French).

 History

 Cachan was originally a hamlet within the commune of Arcueil, later renamed Arcueil-Cachan.
 The commune of Cachan was created on 26 December 1922 when it seceded from the commune of Arcueil-Cachan, which was renamed back to Arcueil.